Bay & Workshop Management

 - Pre-inspection required: If your organization requires a pre-inspection and it has not been done yet, you will be prompted to complete it first.
 The button will show as an orange Start Pre-Inspection button instead.

 - Pending inventory items: If parts or inventory items have been assigned to this job but usage quantities have not been confirmed, an Inventory Confirmation dialog will appear.
 Confirm how much of each item was actually used before the job can be completed.
+If inventory is the only blocker, the inventory dialog opens directly without showing the full blockers list.

 - Once any blockers are resolved, the job is marked as Completed, the booking status updates automatically, and the bay returns to the green "Available" state.